K-Vineesh/Customer-Churn-Prediction/README.md

   organization={IEEE}
 }
 📬 Contact
-For any queries, feel free to contact me via GitHub or email.
+For any queries, feel free to contact me via GitHub or at vineeshbijuselvi@gmail.com

 🧾 License
 This project is licensed under the MIT License.